Gate 2 Gate Midnight sun Boreal Lodge

 Seasons of Operation:

-Lodge & Cabin are open seasonally May through September, and can remain open later in the year, or earlier in the season as needed.
+Lodge & Cabins are open seasonally May through September, and can remain open later in the year, or earlier in the season as needed.

-Our normal winter operating policy is that we can open the cabin with advance notice throughout most of the winter with a 4 night minimum stay, and will open the Lodge for large groups/extended stays during winter months as well (2 weeks or longer).
+Our normal winter operating policy is that we can open the cabins with advance notice during winter (Oct, Nov, March, April) with a 4 night minimum stay*, and will open the Lodge for large groups/extended stays during select winter months (2 weeks or longer).
 Please contact us with your need, or further questions.

 Rates:

-Please see rates listed for Boreal Lodge and Boreal Cabin
+Please see rates listed for Boreal Lodge - Boreal Cabin - Polar Cabin

 Back to Top